7. Сar accessibility

 Walking distance from car parking to destination, m — a typical walking distance from the parking car to the destination.

-Walking speed (km/h) — a walking speed.
+Walking speed (km/h) — walking speed.

 Start at (hh:mm:ss) — trip start time.